22 May 2019

 We know that the main reason most people head to the beach is to be near the ocean.
 Luckily for beach goers, the Outer Banks offers miles of pristine beaches and plenty of unobstructed views.
 However, if you’ve never been to the Outer Banks, you may be surprised to find that we are surrounded by water on both sides!
 Since the Outer Banks is a string of barrier islands, we have two ways for you to experience North Carolina’s coastal waters – the Ocean Side to the East and the Sound Side to the West.
 If you want to learn more about the “other side” of the beach, we’ve prepared some helpful information so that you can experience the sound side of the Outer Banks for yourself.

 - Is the Sound salt water?
 Yes!
-The sound is an estuary, or in other words, a body of brackish water where fresh water from rivers combine with salt water from the ocean.
-Although more diluted by the fresh water than the ocean in some parts, sound water is still salt water.
+The sound is an estuary, or in other words, a body of brackish water where fresh water from rivers combines with salt water from the ocean.
+Although more diluted by the freshwater than the ocean in some parts, sound water is still salt water.